minh-ncm/minh-ncm/README.md

 ### Hi there 👋
 My name is Nguyễn Công Minh.
-I'm a Software Developerbr> I'm experienced mostly in full-stack web development.<br>
+I'm a Software Developer<br>
+I'm experienced mostly in full-stack web development.<br>
 At the moment, i spend some of my free time building web projects and other fields.
 <!--